 Monograph Matters (MM) is an initiative designed as a companion website for the Monographs of the Society for Research in Child Development, a quarterly journal published by Wiley on behalf of the Society for Research in Child Development (SRCD).
 The journal has a long-standing reputation for high-quality research relevant to, and valued by, developmental scientists.
-The new Editor, Lynn Liben, has established a web- and media-based forum—Monograph Matters—to magnify the reach, usability, and impact of Monographs.
+Monograph Matters—a web- and media-based forum—is used to magnify the reach, usability, and impact of Monographs.

 What does Monograph Matters offer?